WeblateOrg/weblate/docs/admin/install/docker.rst

 Lab setup
 ---------

-In order to use GitLab's merge-request feature, you must initialize ``lab`` configuration by entering the weblate contained and executing ``lab`` command.
+In order to use GitLab's merge-request feature, you must initialize the ``lab`` configuration by entering the Weblate container and executing the ``lab`` command.
 For example:

 .. code-block:: sh